 Includes a list of goods that are prohibited from being exported to the country or are otherwise restricted.

-The Government of Argentina has prohibited importation of the following products:
+The Government of Argentina has prohibited the importation of the following products:

-- Incandescent light bulbs for residential use included under HS Code 8539.22.00, with the exception of those of power equal to or less than 25 watts, and those of voltage equal or less than 50 volts (Law 26473),
+Incandescent light bulbs for residential use included under HS Code 8539.22.00, except for those of power equal to or less than 25 watts, and those of voltage equal or less than 50 volts (Law 26473),

 - Medicines and food containing olaquindox (Resolution 84/2007 SENASA),